mrcorreoweb/RESTful/README.md

-# 🚀 Same API in Django in 9 different ways
+# 🚀 Marter of APIs: Same API in Django in 9 different ways!

 This project demonstrates the implementation of a Django RESTful API using 9⃣️ different approaches across multiple Git branches.
 Each branch offers the same functionality but implemented in a distinct way.